 The Company tests the Dejana indefinite lived intangible tradename for impairment annually or whenever events or changes in circumstances indicate the carrying value may not be recoverable by comparing the fair value of the indefinite lived tradename to its carrying value.
 The Company determines the fair value of the indefinite lived tradename using the relief from royalty method.
 The significant assumptions used in the determination of the fair value include revenue attributable to the asset, royalty rate and the discount rate, reflecting the risks inherent in the future cash flow stream.
-Changes in these assumptions could have significant impacts on the fair value of the indefinite lived intangible amount, and the amount of any impairment charge, if any.
-The Dejana indefinite lived intangible tradename exceeded the carrying value as of the measurement date and, therefore, no impairment was recognized.
+Changes in these assumptions could have significant impacts on the fair value of the indefinite lived intangible amount, and the amount of an impairment charge, if any.
+The Dejana indefinite lived intangible balance was \$14 million as of December 31, 2022.
+The fair value of the Dejana indefinite lived intangible tradename exceeded the carrying value as of the measurement date and, therefore, no impairment was recognized.